torum/FeedDesk/README.md

 * Windows 10.0.19041.0 or higher

 ## Building
-1. Visual Studio 2022 with support for .NET Desktop App UI development (and optionally .NET Universal App development)
+1. Use Visual Studio (with support for .NET Desktop App UI development) or VS code, or JetBrains rider.
-2. Clone ［XMLClients］（https：//github.com/torum/XMLClients）this repository
+2. Clone or download source code from this repository.
-3. Open solution in Visual Studio, then compile and run.
+3. Open solution in Visual Studio or VS code, or JetBrains rider, then compile and run.